DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/Overview.md

 - [Contact information purposes](CONFIGURATION/Address-and-contact-information-purpose.md) - Create or identify an existing contact information purpose as the intended destination of the business form or report.
 - [Contact information](CONFIGURATION/Contact-information.md) - Contact information with the appropriate purpose must be stored against the account or account contact.
 - [Security](CONFIGURATION/Security.md) - Lists the privileges associated with Smart Send and the security roles with access to the privilege
-- [Email processing](PROCESSES/Email-processing.md) - Configure print management or as required overide fucntionality.
+- [Email processing](PROCESSES/Email-processing.md) - Configure print management or as required override functionality .

 ## New ideas